kean/Nuke/README.md

 - `ImageDecoding` – Convert data into images
 - `ImageEncoding` - Convert images into data
 - `ImageProcessing` – Apply image transformations
-- `ImageCaching` – Store images into memory cache
+- `ImageCaching` – Store images into a memory cache

 The entire configuration is described by `ImagePipeline.Configuration` struct.
 To create a pipeline with a custom configuration either call `ImagePipeline(configuration:)` initializer or use the convenience one: